Jauntlet/Scoundrills/readme.md

 from here you have two options. either run the compile.sh file in the root of the program (`bash compile.sh`), or you can manually do the following:

-create and move into "build" folder
+create and move into the "build" folder
 ```
 mkdir build
 cd build
 ```
-compile using cmake (run in build folder). we export the compile commands for clangd, you can skip that argument step if you dont use anything like that.
+compile using CMake (run in the build folder). we export the compile commands for clangd, you can skip that argument step if you don't use anything like that.
 ```
 cmake .. -DCMAKE_EXPORT_COMPILE_COMMANDS=1
 make